thenewobjective/thenewobjective.github.io/content/dreamwork/an-encounter-with-the-anima.md

 and the masculine aspect of women being [Animus](https://en.wikipedia.org/wiki/Anima_and_animus).
 Symbolically this may be best represented by the yin-yang symbol:

-::content-figure{src="/media-library/dreamwork/yin-yang.png" alt="Yin-Yang symbol" caption="Yin-Yang - Credit: Wikipedia" href="https://en.wikipedia.org/wiki/Taijitu"}
+::prose-figure{src="/media-library/dreamwork/yin-yang.png" alt="Yin-Yang symbol" caption="Yin-Yang.
+Credit: Wikipedia" href="https://en.wikipedia.org/wiki/Taijitu"}
 ::

 Proper recognition and integration of these aspects is necessary and the failure to do so leads do